 You can see an example of our Office Health and Safety course which uses

 natural, everyday people rather than stock imagery.

 Some people will feel that you have to be careful with humour as it often doesn't translate across cultures and different groups of people.
 While this is true, using techniques such as parody or extending a funny film/TV narrative to a learning situation can work well.
 This is because people will most likely be familiar to with the story and it can serve as a guidepost to help support the learning.
 For example, I once used Ricky Gervais's 'The Office' as a backdrop to writing a set of scripts to teach diversity awareness.
 The key message of the learning programme was that while 'banter' was a normal part of everyday office life, without awareness of the impact you have on others, it can go badly wrong.
 While none of us would ever admit to being a 'David Brent', sometimes, inadvertently we do act like him.

-Another example - our Sustainability eLearning course uses a 'cast of characters' who are based on workplace sterotypes.
+Another example - our Sustainability elearning course uses a 'cast of characters' who are based on workplace stereotypes.

 These characters help to get across common challenges in changing people's behaviour around energy efficiency.

 Even without considering learning, poetic words can invoke all sorts of thoughts and emotions.
 From Shelly to Sassoon to Wordsworth or Wade, poets throughout the ages have captured the hearts and minds of many people.
 Poetry can be useful as metaphors or just plain inspiration.
 Have a think about these poems; what type of learning programme could they help with?

 'If' could be about many concepts, but topics like management and leadership spring to mind.
 'The Road Not Taken' is a great analogy for decision making; encourage people to think through decisions and be sure you choose your path wisely.
 Consider what the path of least resistance actually means.